garrandall/popular-music-data/tracks/dream-a-little-dream-of-me-mama-cass-with-the-mamas-the-papas.md

 ---
+album: The Papas & The Mamas
 artists:
-- Mama Cass With The Mamas
-- The Papas
+- The Mamas and The Papas
+external_ids:
+  spotify: spotify:track:27hhIs2fp6w06N5zx4Eaa5
 features: []
-genres: []
+first_released_as_single: false
 key: dream-a-little-dream-of-me-mama-cass-with-the-mamas-the-papas
 name: Dream A Little Dream Of Me
 rankings: